jhpyle/docassemble/_docs/playground.md

 * Decorations: decorations defined with [`images`] or [`image sets`] that are available for inclusion with [`decoration`] or [emoji] markup.

+By default, the "Variables, etc." area shows variables for the [YAML] file you are currently editing.
+However, if the [YAML] file you are editing is a component of an interview, the information in the "Variables, etc." will not be complete.
+At the top of the "Variables, etc." area, you can select a different file that should be used for purposes of populating the "Variables, etc." section.
+Usually this file will be the "top level" interview file -- the one that that [`include`]s the file you are currently editing.

 ## <a name="examples"></a>Example blocks

 ![example area]({{ site.baseurl }}/img/playground-example-area.png){: .full-width }